A Global Initiative for EHS Awareness, Structured by the EFEIA Protocol

 The EHS Global Census is designed to:

-- Evaluate specific demographics such as professions (e.g., IT workers, healthcare providers), workers in EMF-intensive installations, and inhabitants of urban or industrial areas with high EMF exposure.
+such as professions, workers in EMF-intensive installations, and inhabitants of areas with high EMF exposure.

 Participate in the Census